NodePing/PUSH_Clients/PowerShell/NodePingPowerShellPUSH/modules/net_utilization/README.md

 The operating system has `SentBytes` and `ReceivedBytes` values that are tracked once the operating system boots.
-To track the amount of traffic in a given period of time, we need the vale reported by the OS at the beginning of the period, and then subtract that from the amount reported by the OS at the end of the period.
+To track the amount of traffic in a given period of time, we need the value reported by the OS at the beginning of the period, and then subtract that from the amount reported by the OS at the end of the period.
 This module can track that between intervals that the script is run, or you can instead report on a snapshot of X seconds of traffic.
 The module then